 Thomas Ayala is a director at Grant & Eisenhofer, focusing on complex pharmaceutical and medical device litigation.
 Mr. Ayala has handled all phases of mass tort and personal injury litigation from commencement through trial and appeals.
-He has also assembled and worked with numerous interdisciplinary teams of medical and scientific expert witnesses to support clients’ legal claims, and he has served as first-chair cross-examiner of adversarial experts and other witnesses in product liability litigation.
+He has also assembled and worked with numerous interdisciplinary teams of medical and scientific expert witnesses to support clients’ legal claims, and he has served as first-chair cross-examiner of adversarial experts and other witnesses.

 Prior to his representation of injured individuals and victims of consumer fraud, Mr. Ayala worked for an international firm serving as national counsel in numerous mass tort proceedings, including pharmaceutical, medical device, environmental exposure, and other complex personal injury proceedings, including multidistrict litigation proceedings.